 Alaska Auto Rental fleet vehicles are well maintained and range from cars, trucks, SUVs, minivans, and up to 15-seat vans.
 What’s important is they are also fully winterized cars.
 And what’s more, they offer vehicles for gravel highway rentals.

 We rented two cars for our 3-week Alaska road trip.
 Why?
 The Dalton Highway is no ordinary trip.
 This is a very demanding route, so few companies rent cars for this route.
+Before you hit this road, read our Safety Tips for Driving the Dalton Highway.
 Cars for some remote Alaskan gravel highways, like McCarthy Road, or Hatcher Pass Rd, Denali Road, or remote Canadian roads like Dempster Highway and connecting Alaska and Yukon, the Top of the World Highway must be well equipped, and insurance is higher.
 The second part of our trip led to already known and paved roads in the southern part of Alaska.
 Therefore, we replaced the car with a smaller, regular one after ten days.
 In this way, we saved costs.

 Nissan Rogue for gravel Alaska highways